As a Glastonbury Festival virgin, I had no idea what to expect at this massive and world-famous music festival!

 Last shift before getting out

-The walk back from my last shift was slow through the ever-increasing mud…if that is at all possible.
+The walk back from my last shift is slow through the ever-increasing mud depths.

-Finally, at about 4:30am, Reg was towed out of his sunken muddy spot, which became worse over the 4 days.
-A massive tractor towed us first by the rear, then again by the front and onto the metal track – shame I didn’t have time to take a photo.
+Finally, at around 4:30am Reg is towed out of his sunken muddy spot, which became worse over the 4 days.
+A massive tractor tows us first by the rear, then again by the front and onto the metal track – shame I don’t have time to take a photo.

-Thought it was touch and go there for a minute, but the young skilled driver was amazing and whizzed his tractor around like a Ferrari!
+Thought it’s touch and go there for a minute, but the young skilled driver is amazing and whizzes his tractor around like a Ferrari.

-Driving Reg back from Pilton to Street in the early hours of Monday morning was surprisingly very quiet and calm – even ghostlike.
-Leaving the drive to later that day would be chaos on the roads, let alone trying to get a tow out, as thousands of other cars also wanted towing out of mud pits.
+Driving Reg back from Pilton to Street in the early hours of Monday morning is surprisingly very quiet and calm – even ghostlike.
+Leaving the drive to later today means chaos on the roads, let alone trying to get a tow out as thousands of other cars also need towing out of mud pits.

 I really enjoyed the whole festival experience and did get to go out with mates on one night for loads of fun and frivolity.
 There’s just so much going on at the festival that it’s mind-blowing.

-Shangri-La was amazing and so unique with such varied and bohemian stalls.
-Everything from life drawing to SHITV sessions, great crew bars, and so much more; all within easy reach of sludgy mud…once you’re in the festival grounds.
-Just wished I had more time to see more of what was on offer.
+Shangri-La is amazing and so unique with such varied and bohemian-style stalls.
+Everything from life drawing to SHITV sessions, great crew bars, and so much more – all within easy reach of sludgy mud once you’re in the festival grounds.
+Just wished I had more time to see more of what’s on offer.

-I’m continuously in awe of how 175,000+ people can merge together on one site to experience and enjoy music, arts, parties, and much more, under the influence of any substance, and without violence.
-For me, this is what made the festival.
-And in particular, as a steward, everyone’s incredible tolerance and politeness under the muddiest, tiring, and rainy sodden conditions, was humbling.
+I’m continuously in awe of how 175,000+ people can merge together on one site to experience and enjoy music, arts, and parties under the influence of any substance but without violence.
+For me, this is what makes Glastonbury Festival.
+And in particular, as a steward everyone’s incredible tolerance and politeness under the muddiest, tiring, and rainy sodden conditions, was humbling.